 Instructions

-- Thoroughly clean sunchokes to remove all the soil.
+- Thoroughly clean Jerusalem artichokes to remove all the soil.
 Trim any dark spots, or knots and peel, as necessary.
 Cut into 1"-2" chunks

 - Place the bottle in a dark location for one week.
-Check the bottled sunchokes after three days.
+Check the bottled Jerusalme artichokes after three days.

-- Once the sunchokes have been brining for at least one week, remove them from the brine and rinse them off with fresh, cold water.
+- Once the Jerusalem artichokes have been brining for at least one week, remove them from the brine and rinse them off with fresh, cold water.

-- The pickled sunchokes will be ready to eat after three days but will taste better the longer they’re allowed to pickle.
+- The pickled artichokes will be ready to eat after three days, but will taste better the longer they’re allowed to pickle.

 Notes